Zibahkhana

+Zibah khana (Urdu:ذبح خانہ; lit.
+'Slaughterhouse', also known as Hell's Ground, is a 2007 Pakistani Urdu- and English-language zombie film directed and co-produced by Omar Khan, who also co-wrote the film alongside co-producer Pete Tombs.

-Zibahkhana (English: Slaughterhouse (literal meaning), Hell's Ground (English title)) is a 2007 Pakistani Urdu-English slasher film directed by Omar Khan.
-It premiered at the NatFilm Festival in Denmark and has been screened at festivals including Toronto, New York City, London, Neuchatel, Stockholm, Cape Town, Austin, Philadelphia, Cambridge, Puerto Rico, Sitges, Valencia, Oslo and Helsinki.
-The film passed censors in Pakistan (with nine seconds cut) and became the first non 35mm, HDV feature film released in Pakistan cinema history.
-It was shot in 30 days.
+Shot over the course of 30 days, Zibahkhana premiered at the NatFilm Festival in Denmark and has been screened at festivals including Toronto, New York City, London, Neuchatel, Stockholm, Cape Town, Austin, Philadelphia, Cambridge, Puerto Rico, Sitges, Valencia, Oslo and Helsinki.
+The film passed censors in Pakistan (with nine seconds cut) and became the first HDV and non-35 mm feature film released in Pakistani cinema history.

 Plot

-Late at night, a sole driver almost hits a mysterious figure in the dark.
-Following a car crash, he is attacked and killed by the figure.
+Late at night, a lone driver nearly strikes a mysterious figure in the darkness.
+Following a car crash, the driver is attacked and killed by the figure.

-Five friends skip school in Islamabad to go to a rock concert.
-Making up the motley crew are head-strong driver Vicki, poor scholar student Simon, wild child Roxi, horror fan OJ, and nervous, demure Ash.
+Five friends skip school in Islamabad to attend a rock concert.
+The group comprises head-strong driver Vicki, struggling student Simon, wild child Roxi, horror enthusiast OJ, and timid Ash.

-As they enter the countryside, it becomes clear that there are issues with the water supply in the Pakistani countryside, with protests ongoing regarding this.
+As they enter the countryside, it becomes evident that the Pakistani rural area faces significant water supply issues, with ongoing protests addressing the problem.

-The five friends stop to buy hashish at a chaai house and are given a stark warning regarding the surrounding countryside, with a local sage proclaiming it "Hell's Ground" and warning that the devil will find them there.
-Laughing off the warnings, the teens continue on their odyssey.
-OJ becomes sick after eating a space cake, and the gang is forced to pull over.
-While getting sick in a stream, OJ is attacked by something unseen.
+The friends stop at a chai house to buy hashish and receive a stark warning about the surrounding countryside.
+A local sage declares it "Hell's Ground," warning that the devil will find them.
+Dismissing the warnings, the teens continue their journey.
+OJ becomes ill after consuming a space cake, forcing the group to pull over.
+While vomiting in a stream, OJ is attacked by an unseen entity.

-The teens are then attacked by zombies, with one small zombie getting into the van.
-The teens escape.
-Looking for help, the teens come across a holy man, who offers to show them to safety.
-The holy man asks for water in the van, which the teens do not have.
-The religious man pulls a severed head from a bag, and the teens force the holy man from the truck and run him over, presumably killing him.
+The teens are subsequently attacked by zombies, with one small zombie entering their van.
+They manage to escape.
+Seeking help, they encounter a holy man who offers to guide them to safety.
+When the holy man requests water from the van—which they lack—he pulls out a severed head.
+The terrified teens force him from the truck and run him over, presumably killing him.